What is Gurkha Trailblazer?

 The Gurkha Trailblazer is being organized by the Gurkha Cemeteries Trust Hong Kong (GCT) and Child Welfare Scheme (CWS), which will also be the beneficiaries of all proceeds.

-CWS will use its share of proceeds to help improve government schools in Nepal.
+Child Welfare Scheme will use its share of proceeds to help improve government schools in Nepal.
 The goal is to improve teaching quality, educational resources and infrastructure such as libraries, toilets, clean water, safe classrooms, computers.
 By making schools safer, more fun and interesting, children will stay in school longer, and therefore be better protected from becoming victims of trafficking and exploitation.
 To learn more about their projects visit this link.